Ambiguous Persuasion: An Ex-Ante Formulation: The Ex-Ante Formulation of the Persuasion Game

+Formally, the timing of the (Bayesian) persuasion game is given as follows: \begin{enumerate} \item Sender chooses and commits to a statistical experiment. \item Receiver observes the sender's commitment and chooses a contingent plan. \item Nature draws the state, message, and action according to the prior and players' strategies and payoff realizes. \end{enumerate}

+The sender's Bayesian persuasion program is defined by\footnote{Following the standard assumption as \cite{kamenica2011bayesian}, this formalization assumes the sender's preferred equilibrium.}

-Alternatively, the sender may choose to commit to an \textit{ambiguous }information structure.
-As defined in BLL, an ambiguous information structure $\Pi$ is a closed and convex set of probabilistic information structures with common support\footnote{Let $\tau_{\pi}(m) \equiv \sum_{\omega } \pi(m|\omega) p_{0}(\omega)$.
-For any $\pi, \pi' \in \Pi$, $\tau_{\pi}(m)>0$ if and only if $\tau_{\pi'}(m)>0$. }.
-Moreover, neither sender nor receiver know which probabilistic information structure is going to be used to generate the messages.
-As a result, the ex-ante payoff of both players after committing to an ambiguous information structure will be evaluated in the presence of ambiguity.\footnote{It is important that the sender has no control over which probabilistic information structure is used.
-Otherwise, the receiver may further infer about that from the sender's preference.
-In order to achieve that, the sender can either delegate the choice of the probabilistic information structure to a third party or to the draw from an Ellsberg urn.}
+In an ambiguous persuasion game, in addition to statistical experiments, the sender can also choose and commit to an \emph{ambiguous experiment}.
+As defined in BLL, an ambiguous experiment $\Pi$ is a closed and convex set of statistical experiments.
+Moreover, neither the sender nor the receiver knows which statistical experiment is going to be used to generate the messages.
+As a result, after the sender commits to an ambiguous experiment and the receiver chooses a contingent plan, both players need to evaluate their expected payoffs in the presence of ambiguity.\footnote{It is important that the sender has no control over which statistical experiment is used.
+Otherwise, the receiver may be able to infer which experiment will be used from the sender's preference.
+To achieve this, the sender can either delegate the choice of the statistical experiment to an unknown and payoff-irrelevant third party or let it depend on an exogenously ambiguous event, say the draw from an Ellsberg urn.}

-As each probabilistic information structure induces a joint prior $p_{\pi}$, an ambiguous information structure $\Pi$ induces a set of joint priors denoted by $C_{\Pi}$.
-Formally,
+For now, both players are assumed to be ambiguity averse and represented by the Maxmin Expected Utility (MEU) model: As each statistical experiment induces a joint prior $p_{\pi}$, an ambiguous experiment $\Pi$ induces a set of joint priors,

 which is a closed and convex subset of $\Delta(\Omega \times M)$.
-Throughout this paper, both the sender and receiver are assumed to take the set $C_{\Pi}$ as the perceived ambiguity to represent their ex-ante preferences.

-Assume both players' preferences are represented by the Maxmin Expected Utility criterion.
-Then given an ambiguous information structure $\Pi$, the receiver's ex-ante payoff from choosing the contingent plan $f$ is given by
+Both the sender and receiver are assumed to take the set $C_{\Pi}$ as the set of joint priors they deem relevant for evaluating their payoffs under MEU.
+Then given an ambiguous experiment $\Pi$, the receiver's ex-ante payoff from choosing the contingent plan $f$ is